pwncollege/dojo/windows/README.md

 ## Building process

 The builder boots with the server ISO, floppy disk, and virtio CDROM attached.
+Users can monitor the building process by connecting via VNC to the top-level dojo container's port `5912`.
 First, the VM will boot the windows server ISO.
 The server ISO will read the `Autounattend.xml` file from the floppy disk.
 This file is known as an answer file, it allows the setup to process completely unattended.